karthi07/review-articles/README.md

 This should install all rails gems, and start a local server where vai rails s.

 Then you can you the command `rails s` in your terminial to active live application.

+## Handling N+1 queries

+N + 1 is common problem occur is most of the web application.
+To solve this, Active Record lets you specify in advance all the associations that are going to be loaded.
+This is possible by specifying the includes method of the Model.find call.
+With includes, Active Record ensures that all of the specified associations are loaded using the minimum possible number of queries.

+These case are handled in couple of places in this project
+  - To get the user reviews
+  - @reviews = Review.includes(:user).where(user: @user).ordered_by_most_recent
+  - @reviews = Review.where(user: current_user.following_list + [current_user]).includes([:user]).ordered_by_most_recent

 <!-- HOW IT WORKS -->